Ninja-Squad/ninja-squad.github.com/_posts/2020-03-26-angular-cli-9.1.md

 layout: post
 title: What's new in Angular CLI 9.1?
 author: cexbrayat
-tags: ["Angular 9", "Angular 8", "Angular 7", "Angular 6", "Angular 5", "Angular", "Angular 2", "Angular 4", "Angular CLI"]
+tags: ["Angular 9", "Angular", "Angular CLI"]
 description: "Angular CLI 9.1 is out!
-Read all about the new Protractor options and TODO!"
+Read all about TSLint support and the new Protractor options!"
 ---

 [Angular CLI 9.1.0](https://github.com/angular/angular-cli/releases/tag/v9.1.0) is out!✨